massgov/mayflower/patternlab/docs/a11y-checklist/buttons.md

 ##### Case 1: Need supplemental information.

-It makes sense when you can see the entire section, but doesn't when you see just the label itself:
+Some labels make sense when you can see the entire section, but don't when you see just the label itself.
+For example:

 - open/expand
 - close